-Before proceeding to the lattices found in dimensions 9 and 10, we pause to make an observation on the less frequent local minima in table 3.1.
+Before proceeding to the lattices found in dimensions 9 and 10, we pause to make an observation on the less frequent local minima in Table II.
 Since some local minima only received one hit in 10 attempts, there may well exist other lattices that are also locally optimal, even though none of the 10 runs arrived there.
 If we wish to estimate the exact number of local minima in a given dimension, 10 trials are apparently insufficient; if, on the other hand, we are more concerned with finding the one global optimum in each dimension, the trend of better local minima getting more hits, as the table indicates, is encouraging.
 As an example of a thorough search for local minima, we executed the algorithm 100 times in 3 dimensions.
-All of them converged to A_3^ ; hence, it is likely that this is the only 3-dimensional local minimum.
+All of them converged to A_3^ as expected; Barnes and Sloane have shown that this is the only 3-dimensional local minimum [2, p.
+60].
 Especially, the face-centered cubic lattice, A_3 , was never reached.
-Its G is known to be slightly higher than that of A_3^ ; apparently, A_3 is not even locally optimal.
+Its G is only slightly higher than that of A_3^ , but it is not even locally